JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 The third variant works in place of `p`, so it is mandatory.

-This first interface would set up the objective and pass all keywords on the the objective based call.
+This first interface would set up the objective and pass all keywords on the objective based call.

 ### The objective-based call